WorldHealthOrganization/smart-anc/input/pagecontent/ANCDataElementsByActivity.md

 #### ANC.B8.
 Conduct physical exam

-Data elements for this activity can be collected using the [ANCB8](Questionnaire-ANCB8.html)
+Data elements for this activity can be collected using the [ANCB8](Questionnaire-ANCB8.html) questionnaire.

 |Id|Label|Description|Type|Profile Path|
 |---|---|---|---|---|